Jon Bunch: Biography

 Bunch was fronting the post-hardcore band War Generation, which he formed with Brad Lehmann (Maylene and the Sons of Disaster).
 War Generation is currently signed to Rise Records.
 Their album, Start Somewhere, Never Surrender, was released September 3, 2013.
 War Generation supported the album with a U.S. tour with The Red Jumpsuit Apparatus in the fall of 2013.

 Bunch died on January 31, 2016, in Irvine, California, at the age of 45.
 His cause of death was ruled a suicidal overdose.
+The autopsy revealed high levels of diphenhydramine, small amounts of alcohol and methamphetamine, and heart disease due to high blood pressure.